glossary

 Monte Carlo Risk Assessment calculation model A modeling technique for realistically possible calculation of the intake of risk substances by humans, for example via food, where the exposure can also be linked to the hazard, with which a risk assessment can be carried out.

-Non-Animal Methodology A collection of methods to evaluate the potential for a chemical to cause systematic toxicity without using tests on animals (see also New Approach Methodology).ref
+Non-Animal Methodology A collection of methods to evaluate the potential for a chemical to cause systematic toxicity without using tests on animals (see also New Approach Methodology). ref1

 High Throughput Screening HTS